Trudko/bitcoin-fiat-price/README.md

-Returns the current value of bitcoin, value of a transaction or an address in a given fiat currency.
+Returns the current value of bitcoin, value of a transaction or an address for a given fiat currency.
 Price of bitcoin used in calculation is provided by Coindesk API.

 Still early version API might change.